-The new Programming Director is equally passionate about dentistry but also recognizes that there are many related topics that are far more interesting, informative, useful, fun, and relevant for viewers.
-Many of those topics point directly back to the same dental services as well.
+The new Programming Director is equally passionate about eye care but also recognizes that there are many related topics that are far more interesting, informative, useful, fun, and relevant for viewers.
+Many of those topics point directly back to the same optometry services as well.
 And of course, she knows that she must include a little bit of smart advertising in the program mix.
 Ratings soar.

-As you start thinking about your own content, for every dental service-related topic, see if you can come up with at least three non-dental topics that your patients and prospective patients will enjoy and find useful.
+As you start thinking about your own content, for every optometry related topic, see if you can come up with at least two non-optometry topics that your patients and prospective patients will enjoy and find useful.

-Great content engages, provides value, shares practice culture, boosts clout, demonstrates passion, and connects.
-As you begin brainstorming topics you'd like to post and talk about, draw inspiration from each of these six content categories:
+As you begin brainstorming topics you'd like to post and talk about, draw inspiration from the following suggestions and examples: